 Hormone changes can cause hair loss in women.
 If you’re pregnant, going through menopause, switching birth controls, or going off birth control completely, you may experience some hair loss.

 An autoimmune disease, lupus can cause hair loss by waging war against your hair.
 Unfortunately, this type of hair loss, known as scarring, will not grow back.

-If you want to replenish your tresses, call us at 800-608-1233 today to find out about our amazing hair restoration services, such as PRP hair loss treatment.
+If you want to replenish your tresses, call us at 800-608-1233 today to find out about our amazing hair restoration services.